Born to Lose (Ted Daffan song): 1943 hillbilly music sensation

 In early 1942, Ted Daffan wrote "Born to Lose" along with "No Letter Today", and recorded both on February 20, at CBS Columbia Square Studio, located at Sunset Boulevard & Gower Street in Los Angeles, California.
 They were paired on a single, Okeh 6706, but not released until February 20, 1943, due to Columbia's pressing plant being used for wartime needs.
 Daffan used the pseudonym "Freddie Brown" for the songwriting credits on both the record label and the copyright application, filed on May 29, 1943, by publisher Peer International Corp.

 The American Musician's Strike was over six months old, and record companies were scanning their catalogues, looking for unreleased gems to satisfy the American public's appetite for fresh music.
 This environment created opportunity for two Hillbilly singles that would have been routinely overlooked, Okeh 6706 and 6708, the latter released a few weeks later, Al Dexter's "Pistol Packin' Mama" / "Rosalita".

 Although Billboard did not publish its first Folk-Hillbilly chart until January 8, 1944, reports from jukebox operators were published weekly in "The Billboard American Folk Records" column.
 "No Letter Today" and "Pistol Packin' Mama" both started causing a minor sensation in June, and it grew from there.
 "No Letter Today" was the hottest jukebox record during June and July, followed by "Pistol Packin' Mama" in August, which stayed on top through the end of the year.
 "Born to Lose" held the number two position for eight weeks through September and October.

-History was made by "Pistol Packin' Mama", as it dominated the popular "Best Selling Records" chart through October and November 1943, which had never been done before.
-It became the first "Hillbilly" record to reach No. 1 on the National chart, on October 30, 1943, on its way to selling 3 million copies.
+History was made by "Pistol Packin' Mama", as it dominated the popular "Best Selling Records" chart through October and November 1943, which had never been done.
+It became the first "Hillbilly" record to reach No. 1 on the National chart on October 30, 1943, on its way to selling 3 million copies.
 In Billboard's 1943 Yearbook, released in September, "Pistol Packin' Mama" by Dexter was the only hillbilly record to join Glenn Miller and Tommy Dorsey in the best-selling record list.

 "Born to Lose" finally ended its 82-week chart run on January 20, 1945.
-It continued to be a favorite of musicians and is now a considered a classic.
+It continued to be a favorite of musicians, and it is now a considered a classic.
 "No Letter Today" spent over a year on the chart with six weeks at number 1.
 Ted Daffan was a charter member of the Nashville Songwriters Hall of Fame.